-Megan Davis Lightman is an accomplished organizational transformation consultant
+Megan Davis Lightman is an accomplished CEO, Board Member, and Advisor

 leadership development and business growth.

-Megan Davis Lightman obtained her Bachelors of Arts in Political Science from Tulane University.
-She holds a Master of Science in Organizational Development (MSOD) degree from Loyola University Chicago.
-Megan is married to Steven Lightman, President of Harry and David.
-They live in Medford, Oregon and have three fabulous adult children all pursuing their professional dreams.
+Megan holds a Master of Science in Organizational Development degree from Loyola University Chicago and a Bachelor of Arts in Political Science from Tulane University.
+She is married to Steven Lightman, President of Harry and David.
+They live in Medford, Oregon and have three adult children.